-6. The occurrence of a credit derivative products. - vanillar with the realishin given to the same souccession.
+6. The occurrence of a credit derivative products. - variantly with respect to related credit derivative products.

-5. The occurrence of a credit event must be confirmed by the listing options market.
+6. The occurrence of a credit event must be confirmed by the listing options market.
 This means that there will be a lag time between the actual occurrence of a credit event.
-All the listing options markets confirmation of the credit event.
-Rules of the options market may provide a specified time period (e.g., four business days) between the end of the covered period and the expiration date for a series of credit default options to allow the options market to confirm whether a credit event occurred during the covered period.
+All the listing options market are confirmation of the credit event.
+Rules of the options market may provide a specified time peniod (e.g., four business days) between the end of the covered period and the expiration date for a series of credit default options to allow the options market to confirm whether a credit event occurred during the covered period.
 There is a risk, however, that the sources used to monitor a credit event my not identify and report a credit event in a timely tashion.
 For example, it is possible that a credit event could occur on the last day of trading, but the sources which report the occurrence of a credit event do not option, Company XYZ spins off Company LMN.
 Company XYZ remains the obligor with respect to 70% of the principal amount of the original reference obligation.
 Company LMN becomes the obligor of a new reference obligation that is issued to holders of the remaining 30% of the original reference obligation.
 Company XYZ and LMN are identified by the listing options market as the successor entities.
 Following the succession event, the credit default option based on Company XYZ is adjusted into two separate credit default option contracts that specify Company XYZ and Company LMN as reference entities.
-The cash settlement amount of the original credit default option and multiplier are allocated between the new credit default options in accordance with the 70/30 division of the reference obligation as specified by the listing options market.
+The cash settlement amount of the original credit default option and redit default option and multiplier are allocated between the new credit default options in accordance with the 70/30 division of the reference obligation as specified by the listing options market.